 Work is crazy.
 Your kids are fighting.
 The bills keep coming.
 Your beloved toaster just blew up and some idiot almost ran you off the road on your way home from the shops.
 Arghhhhh!
 You come home and the house is a mess.
 You can’t find the bill that you’re sure is now overdue.
 And you’ve committed yourself to too many events this coming weekend.
 No chance for a rest then either!

 It’s all getting a bit too much.
-You’re feeling run down and you know your wellbeing is suffering because life is far from simple right now.
+You are feeling run down and you know your wellbeing is suffering because life is far from simple right now.

-It’s time to simplify your life so you can avoid the dreaded burnout.
-Here are some of my favourite ways on how to simplify your life and be happy in your day to day routines, and how I get back on track after a series of mishaps.
+Here are some of my favourite ways on how to simplify your life and be happy in your day-to-day routines, and how I get back on track after a series of mishaps.

 1. Get Organised